4 Easy Ways to Make Matcha Tea

 Matcha has become famous for the unique sense of calm and focused alertness it provides, and for its health properties: high-antioxidant levels, chlorophyll-rich, and metabolism-boosting, among others.
 It has been enjoyed for centuries, traditionally used by Japanese Zen monks for meditation and mindful living.
 Matcha tea is a practical and healthful choice that can be made in an instant, or meditatively brewed and sipped in a ritualized tea ceremony.
 Enjoy our Ceremonial Grade Matcha Tea Powder in these four simple recipes and experience for yourself the magic of matcha tea.
 It is recommended to use hot, but not boiling water, ideally 175°F.

-- In a flat bottomed bowl, combine 1 tsp matcha powder with 2 tbsp hot water*, whisk until forms a smooth paste.
+- In a flat-bottomed matcha bowl, combine 1 tsp matcha powder with 4 tbsp hot water*, whisk until forms a smooth paste.

 - Pour 1 cup hot water into the bowl.

 - Moving at the wrist, whisk the tea as quickly as you can in “W” shaped movements, without touching the bottom of the bowl.
 Whisk until froth forms.

 Matcha Latte (hot)